-Bramingham Primary School is committed to safeguarding and promoting the welfare of all its children.
+Bramingham Primary are committed to safeguarding and promoting the welfare of all its children.
 We believe that:

-- all children/young people have an equal right to be protected from harm - children/young people need support which matches their individual needs, including those who may have experienced abuse - all children/young people have the right to speak freely and voice their values and beliefs - all children/young people must be encouraged to respect each other's values and support each other - all children/young people have the right to be supported to meet their emotional, and social needs as well as their educational needs - schools can and do contribute to the prevention of abuse, victimisation, bullying, exploitation, extreme behaviours, discriminatory views and risk taking behaviours and - all staff, volunteers and visitors have an important role to play in safeguarding children and protecting them from abuse.
+- all children/young people have an equal right to be protected from harm - children/young people need support which matches their individual needs, including those who may have experienced abuse - all children/young people have the right to speak freely and voice their values and beliefs - all children/young people must be encouraged to respect each other's values and support each other - all children/young people have the right to be supported to meet their emotional, and social needs as well as their educational needs - schools can and do contribute to the prevention of abuse, victimisation, bullying, exploitation, extreme behaviours, discriminatory views and risk-taking behaviours (behaviours which may be perceived to be 'risky') - all staff, volunteers and visitors have an important role to play in safeguarding children and protecting them from abuse.

-Bramingham Primary School will fulfil their local and national responsibilities as laid out in the following documents:
+Bramingham Primary will fulfil their local and national responsibilities as laid out in the following documents:

-- Working Together to Safeguard Children (DfE, 2018) - Keeping Children Safe in Education (DfE, September 2019) - Information Sharing (HM Government, July 2018) - The procedures of the Local Safeguarding Children and Adults Boards - The Children Act, 1989 - The Education Act, 2002 (s175 / s157) - What to do if you are worried a child is being abused (DfE, 2015) - Use of reasonable force in schools (DfE, 2013)
+- Working Together to Safeguard Children (DfE, 2018) - Keeping Children Safe in Education (DfE, September 2022) - Information Sharing (HM Government, July 2018) - The procedures of the Local Safeguarding Children and Adults Boards - The Children Act, 1989 - The Education Act, 2002 (s175 / s157) - What to do if you are worried a child is being abused (DfE, 2015) - Use of reasonable force in schools (DfE, 2013) - Mental health and behaviour in schools: departmental advice (DfE, 2018) - Preventing and tackling bullying: Advice for Co-Headteachers, staff and governing bodies (DfE, 2017)

-- Mental health and behaviour in schools: departmental advice (DfE, 2018) - Preventing and tackling bullying: Advice for Headteachers, staff and governing bodies (DfE, 2017) - Prevent Duty, Counter Terrorism and Security Act 2015 - Serious Crime Act 2015 - Sexting in schools and colleges: responding to incidents and safeguarding young people (UK Council for Child Internet Safety, 2016) - Criminal exploitation of children and vulnerable adults county lines (Home Office guidance) - Children missing education (DfE, 2016) - Statutory guidance on children who run away or go missing from home or care (DfE, 2017) - Child sexual exploitation: definition and guide for practitioners (DfE, 2017) - Domestic abuse (Home Office advice) - Drugs (DfE and ACPO guidance)
+- Prevent Duty, Counter Terrorism and Security Act 2015 - Serious Crime Act 2015 - Sexting in schools and colleges: responding to incidents and safeguarding young people (UK Council for Child Internet Safety, 2016) - Criminal exploitation of children and vulnerable adults county lines (Home Office guidance) - Children missing education (DfE, 2016) - Statutory guidance on children who run away or go missing from home or care (DfE, 2017) - Child sexual exploitation: definition and guide for practitioners (DfE, 2017) - The Domestic Abuse Act 2021 - Drugs (DfE and ACPO guidance) - Sexual Violence and Sexual Harassment between children in schools and colleges (DfE, September 2021)